CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

   transactionHash: '591830F0805C620336CC9E1A66DBCF34BA5ECF5415C4B41EC21112EEDF513510'
 }
 ```
-The `transactionHash` can again be carried over to the [Cliffnet Block Explorer](https://block-explorer.cliffnet.cosmwasm.com/) to examine the transaction for the execution in detail.
+The `transactionHash` can again be carried over to the [Malaga-420 Block Explorer](https://block-explorer.malaga-420.cosmwasm.com/) to examine the transaction for the execution in detail.

 Now, let us query the To-Do List contract and examine the response.